 Ever wondered what a T-rex cage would look like?
 Well, now you can have the answer to that by visiting the actual T-rex cage that was used in Jurassic World: Fallen Kingdom when Owen and Claire go inside the cage to get a blood transfusion from the killer animal.

-The actual cage has a T-rex missing but that won’t stop you from exploring and wondering what it would be like to have a real T-rex in there.
+The actual cage has a T-rex missing but that won’t stop you from exploring one of this Jurassic World filming locations and wondering what it would be like to have a real T-rex in there.

 The Kualoa Ranch is also the place where some of Fallen Kingdom’s island-destruction scenes were shot.